 The list of blocked categories is a quoted string where each category name is separated by whitespace.
 The list may contain user-defined categories.
 The default behavior is to block a category if it occurs in the list of categories.
-The list of categories can also contain one or more whitelists which prevent blocking domainnames if it occurs in the whitelist.
-A whitelist category must be prefixed with a plus sign (+).

 DNS administrators can create their own URL categories and mix them with the URL categories of the URL database of URLfilterDB.
-See section 10 for a list of all URL categories.
-See section 8.1 on how to create a URL table.